codinasion-archive/codinasion-programme/programme/length-of-string/README.md

   - rossilor95
 ---

-## Write a program to print the length of a string
+## Write a programme to print the length of a string

 ```txt
 Input  : abcd